After a few years exploring Anabaptist ideas and practices, Steve Jones is to be licensed as a …

 treading lightly :: trying new ideas :: living simply :: giving away gifts and power :: sharing meals, pints and coffees :: learning cool stuff :: making and connecting friends :: being thankful and telling stories..

-Pastor? – to some the word reeks of hierarchy and patriarchy – I guess if there was a better word I’d use it (spiritual companion? spiritual friend?).
-So to me, if I call myself a pastor, it means ‘time for people and friendships’; a ‘focus on caring’; helping people on their spiritual journey; praying with people; having some insight and wisdom to share at the right time and in the right way and mentoring those folks who want to be mentored.
+Pastor? – to some the word ‘pastor’ reeks of hierarchy and patriarchy – I guess if there was a better word I’d use it (spiritual companion? spiritual friend?).
+So to me, if I call myself a pastor, it means ‘time for people and friendships’; a ‘focus on caring’; helping people on their spiritual journey; praying with people; having some insight and wisdom to share at the right time and in the right way; maybe helping people at special moments like birth, baptism, marriage and funerals and also mentoring those folks who want to be mentored.
 Because I want to be a better ‘pastor’, I’ve connected with the Anabaptist Mennonites who are helping me develop and to whom I am ‘editable’ – they are exploring licensing me as a ‘pastor’ – tbc (when you’re a wandering, pioneering, relational, entrepreneurial, creative dreamer type-person, its even more important to be accountable especially in areas of ‘money, sex and power’).

 reconciliation and peace-building – at the activist heart of the Jesus message is reconciliation – reconciliation with the planet we abuse, the people and cultures we distance and the God who welcomes.